h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 Requirements:

 - Direct Metastore access - Hive jars and configuration must be present on H2O job classpath - either via adding it to yarn.application.classpath (or similar property for your resource manger of choice) or by adding Hive jars and configuration to libjars
-- JDBC metadata access - Hive JDBC Driver must be on H2O job classpath
+- JDBC metadata access - Hive JDBC Driver must be on H2O job classpath (see below for details about access Kerberized Hive via JDBC)
 - user running H2O must have read access to Hive and the files it manages

 Limitations